simongravelle/simongravelle.github.io/content/news/2024-MDCourse/index.md

 Rosenbluth, Wood, and Parker in the 1950s, will be re-explored.

 If you want to take part in the project, reach out to me on [GitHub](https://github.com/mdcourse).
-I am looking for more contributors (co-writers, testers).
+I am looking for contributors (co-writers, testers).

 This project has received funding from the European Union's Horizon 2020